api2doc/onbon.y2.api/README.md

 ```

 ### Program
-The program is used to plan the content to be displayed on the screen, and the content is managed through the area.
+The program is used to plan contents to be displayed on the screen, each content is managed through an area.
 A program is composed of more than one area, each has its own display position and size.
 ```java
 ProgramPlayFile file1 = new ProgramPlayFile(1) // program_1
 file1.getAreas().add(area1);